-As part of the Foundation For Appraisal Education's dedication to the advancement of appraisal education, the FAE produces an annual 2-day educational seminar that provide both antiques, furnishings & decorative arts, and fine art appraisers with learning opportunities and professional development credits.
+As part of the Foundation For Appraisal Education's dedication to the advancement of appraisal education, the FAE produces an annual 1 day online educational seminar.
+Our fall seminar will focus on the business of appraising and changes to the profession, procedures and methodology due to new technologies and Covid 19 guidelines and opportunities.
+The program will provide both antiques, furnishings & decorative arts, and fine art appraisers with learning opportunities and professional development credits.
 Check back to learn about future offerings.

 Current Speaker List - 2019